-For a start, she was NOT the gorgeous red-haired woman so often portrayed in paintings of the crucifixion.
+For a start, she was NOT the gorgeous red-haired woman so often shown in paintings of the crucifixion.
 Nor was she a repentant prostitute.
-Nor was she a rich and cultured European woman like the one shown here.
+Nor was she a rich and cultured European woman like the one shown below.
 Sorry about that.

 The truth about Mary Magdalene is…